Are Teeth Sealants The Answer?

 "When it comes to your kids' teeth, dental sealants may be the right solution.
 A little foresight and investment in dental care can go a long way towards protecting your child’s teeth and their smile for many years."

 What Are Dental Sealants?

-Dental sealants are a hardened plastic material typically applied to the chewing surfaces of teeth to protect them from damage.
-Because they are designed to protect chewing surfaces, they are most frequently used on molars and premolars and are particularly useful for protecting the teeth of children who may not have the best dental hygiene routines.
+Dental sealants (sometimes referred to as teeth sealants) are a hardened plastic material typically applied to the chewing surfaces of teeth to protect them from damage.
+Because they are designed to protect chewing surfaces, they are most frequently used on molars and premolars.
+They are particularly useful for protecting the teeth of children who may not have the best dental hygiene routines.

 Dental Sealants Procedure